dylanquaale/One/README.md

 I built this project for employers.
 Also to have a personal webpage for myself.
 I learned how to use flex boxes make links work create a header and footer.
+Page is currently unreponsive to different screen sizes.

 ## Table of Contents (Optional)